Building Operations & Maintenance

 A Quick Guide to Avoid Getting Pencil Whipped!

-Steps to make a preventive maintenance plan
+Steps to create a successful preventive maintenance plan

 The secret to an effective preventive maintenance plan is to get the frequency of maintenance scheduling right.
-When overdone, preventive maintenance can result in increased costs, wasted time and work hours, and may lead to post-maintenance breakdowns.
+When overdone, preventive maintenance can result in increased costs, wasted time, and work hours, and may lead to post-maintenance breakdowns.

 More isn't always better.